 A career in court reporting

-Court reporters earn an average of nearly $45,000 a year, though many earn much more.
+Court reporters earn an average of more than $60,000 a year, though many earn much more.
 Income varies according to the area in which a person lives, certifications earned, the kinds of reporting jobs, and experience of individual reporters.

 Schools and programs

-The knowledge and skills to become a court reporter or stenocaptioner are taught at more than 150 reporter training programs, including proprietary schools, community colleges, and four-year universities.
+The knowledge and skills to become a court reporter or captioner are taught at more than 150 reporter training programs, including proprietary schools, community colleges, and four-year universities.
 Many of these programs offer distance learning options.
-Visit our websites to learn more about the various schools and programs offered, and the resources available to prospective students on DiscoverSteno.org.
+Visit our website to learn more about the various schools and programs offered and the resources available to prospective students on DiscoverSteno.org.

 Upon graduation, court reporters can further their marketability and earn recognition for achieving high levels of expertise in particular reporter markets by pursing certification.
 Learn more about NCRA's professional certifications.